Brazil at the 1970 FIFA World Cup

 At the 1970 FIFA World Cup, Brazil participated for the 9th time in the event.
 The country remained as the only national team to have participated in every installment of the FIFA World Cup.
 The 1970 Brazil line-up is often considered to be the greatest football team in history.

 The Brazilian front five of Jairzinho, Pelé, Gérson, Tostão and Rivellino were all Number 10s in their own right and together they created an irresistible attacking momentum, with Pelé having central role in Brazil's way to the final, playing a part in 14 of Brazil's 19 goals in the tournament.
 In the first match, against Czechoslovakia, Pelé gave Brazil a 2–1 lead, by controlling Gerson's long pass with his chest and then scoring.
 In this match Pelé audaciously attempted to lob goalkeeper Ivo Viktor from the half-way line, only narrowly missing the Czechoslovak goal.
 Brazil went on to win the match, 4–1.
 In the first half of the match against England, Pelé nearly scored with a header that was spectacularly saved by Gordon Banks.
 In the second half, he assisted Jairzinho for the only goal of the match.
 Against Romania, Pelé opened the score on a direct free kick goal, a strong strike with the outside of his right foot.
 Later on in the match he scored again to take the score to 3–1.
 Brazil won by a final score of 3–2.
-In the quarterfinals against Peru, Brazil won 4–2, with Pelé assisting Tostão for Brazil's third goal.
+In the quarter-finals against Peru, Brazil won 4–2, with Pelé assisting Tostão for Brazil's third goal.
 In the semi-finals, Brazil faced Uruguay for the first time since the 1950 World Cup final round match.
 Jairzinho put Brazil ahead 2–1, and Pelé assisted Rivellino for the 3–1.
 During that match, Pelé made one of his most famous plays.
 Tostão gave Pelé a through ball, and Uruguay's goalkeeper Ladislao Mazurkiewicz took notice of it.
 The keeper ran off of his line to get the ball before Pelé, but Pelé got there first and fooled the keeper by not touching the ball, causing it to roll to the keeper's left, while Pelé went right.
 Pelé went around the goalkeeper and took a shot while turning towards the goal, but he turned in excess as he shot, and the ball drifted just wide of the far post.